 To overcome this, some tribal governments have moved to enterprise content management (ECM), sometimes called document management.
 By eliminating paper, they realize a number of benefits from cost reduction to reclaimed staff time to a better compliance effort.
 Here’s some key benefits of paperless HR document management in a tribal HR department:

 Eliminates the paper employee file – By going paperless, you never have to file documents again saving staff time.
 Printing and copying costs are also eliminated.
 More importantly, you can control access and meet security requirements.
 With an ECM solution, only users with permissions can access files and you don’t have to worry about printed documents being visible to unauthorized staff.
 Of course, you also can save on storage space and access files from any connected location and replace forms like vacation requests, address changes and evaluations, all stored in one secure, central repository.

-Ensures that new polices and compliance tasks are received and understood – Going paperless does not mean that you can’t preserve, distribute and ensure that your employees receive and understand policy chances.
-ECM can notify staff when new policies, laws and regulatory requirements apply to them, require them to read about them and even test their comprehension.
-Managers can be notified when staff have not read and acknowledged new material and your HR department can run reports to be sure that staff have the most current information governing the performance of their job.
+Ensures that new policies and compliance tasks are received and understood – Going paperless does not mean that you can’t preserve, distribute, and ensure that your employees receive and understand policy changes.
+ECM can notify staff when new policies, laws, and regulatory requirements apply to them, require them to read about them and even test their comprehension.
+Managers can be notified when staff have not read and acknowledged new material and your HR department can run reports to be sure that staff has the most current information governing the performance of their job.

 As your tribal government explores ways to reduce costs and manage employee compliance, ECM is a critical tool.
-From eliminating paper and enhancing security to managing compliance, credentials and certification, ECM is the kind of tool that is necessary in a complex legal environment.
-It reduces costs allowing you to put more into the programs and services your members need, and it does all that by eliminating the costs, burdens and manual nature of traditional paper-based human resources.
+From eliminating paper and enhancing security to managing compliance, credentials, and certification, ECM is the kind of tool that is necessary for a complex legal environment.
+It reduces costs allowing you to put more into the programs and services your members need, and it does all that by eliminating the costs, burdens, and manual nature of traditional paper-based human resources.